-This AiR member has been working on how she communicates with her son who completed detox at the end of January but continues to drink some nights, alone in his apartment.
+This Allies in Recovery member has been working on how she communicates with her son who completed detox at the end of January but continues to drink some nights, alone in his apartment.
 She described a dinner out with her son, and her attempts to open up the lines of communication.
 He avoided discussing his “problems” but remained “pleasant enough.”
 Mom is concerned that she might be still “parenting” too much and needs guidance to become an ally for her son.
 Dominique Simon-Levine responds to this concerned mom below…

 You’ve made some small but essential changes